troopashells/M.I.M.P/README.md

 cd "/home/pi/RetroPie/roms/wine/games/yourgamefolder/"
 matchbox-window-manager &
+qjoypad "mugen" &
 WINEDEBUG=-all LD_LIBRARY_PATH="/opt/retropie/supplementary/mesa/lib/" setarch linux32 -L /opt/retropie/emulators/wine/bin/wine '/home/pi/RetroPie/roms/wine/games/yourgamefolder/gamelaunch.EXE'

 8.Replace wine desktop file with attached "Wine Desktop.sh" in this github .

-9. Open desktop install Qjoypad with sudo apt-install qjoypad
+9.Open desktop install Qjoypad with sudo apt-install qjoypad

 10.Create a controller layout for your game.
 The Wine Desktop is looking for a a qjoypad layout with same name as the folder name of your game.
 Example disney controller layout will auto load if folder and layout have same name .

+Also if you are using .sh method just make one layout for all mugens titled "mugen".
+If you are installing a different game or want different controls for mugen remove the "qjoypad "mugen" &" line.

 11, Map controller with qjoypad.
 Update when done.
 Remeber you have to do this twice for mugen.
 First in qjoypad then in mugen itself.
 You can copy your in mugen controls settings by editing data/mugen.cfg.